 For all And that is part of You must 1.
 Equipment that is in organic HAP service a.
 Comply with the requirements of subpart UU of this part 63 and the requirements referenced therein, except as specified in §63.2480(b) and (d); or b.
 Comply with the requirements of subpart H of this part 63 and the requirements referenced therein, except as specified in §63.2480(b) and (d); or c.
 Comply with the requirements of 40 CFR part 65, subpart F and the requirements referenced therein, except as specified in §63.2480(c) and (d).
-2. Equipment that is in organic HAP service a.
+2. Equipment that is in organic HAP service at a new source a.
 Any MCPU i.
-Comply with the requirements of subpart UU of this part 63 and the at a new source erenced therein; or ne requirements of 40 CFR part 65, •
+Comply with the requirements of subpart UU of this part 63 and the requirements referenced therein; or ii.
+Comply with the requirements of 40 CFR part 65, subpart F.